cghiaus/ELECTRE_Tri/data/README.md

 - `bldg_retrofit_base.csv` and `bldg_retrofit_base_std.csv`: 3-alternatives, 2-criteria decision matrix, 2-base profiles for ELECTRE Tri and pELECTRE Tri, respectiely, applied to building energy retrofit.
 Note the negative values for criteria to be minimized.
 *****

-- `bldg_retrofit_level.csv`: same as for `bldg_retrofit_base.csv` but with the definition of categories as a number of equal ranges between the lowest possible and the highest possible level.
+- `bldg_retrofit_level.csv` and `bldg_retrofit_level_std.csv` same as `bldg_retrofit_base.csv` and `bldg_retrofit_base_std.csv` but with the definition of categories as a number of equal ranges between the lowest possible and the highest possible level.
 Note the negative values for criteria to be minimized.
 *****

 - `default_categories.csv`: